 If the deceased owner did not leave a Will behind, the ownership of the HDB will be distributed as per the “Intestate Succession Act”.

-This act basically defines how the ownership of the HDB will be distributed if there is no Will.
-Some common cases are listed in the
+This act defines how the ownership of the HDB will be distributed if there is no Will.
+Some common cases are listed below:

 |Married, with children||50%||50%||x||x||x|